a11599/mod/README.md

 ### `mod_get_position`

-Returns the current position of the playroutine.
+Return the current position of the playroutine.
 This can be off by several ticks, depending on the size of the render buffer.
 Use `mod_get_position_info` for a more accurate reading that accounts for the buffer.
 The purpose of this method is to get current information for relative position jumps via `mod_set_position`.

 Inputs: